-Then as the names of the dead were called one by one, the guard of honour replied with a Roman salute and a cry of...
+Then as the names of the dead were called one by one, the guard of honour replied with a Roman salute and a cry of . . .
 "Present!".

 The first news concerning the possible perpetrators of the massacre at the consulate, was contradictory.
 Crítica stated that the fascists themselves had planted the bombs as a means of manufacturing martyrs.
 The other newspapers were simply bewildered.
 Only La Nación in an item covering two columns came anywhere near the truth when it wrote...
 "A Band of Wicked Men.
 Yesterday, while inspecting the consulate site where the bomb exploded, a police official said that he suspected that the outrage might have been devised and perpetrated by members of a group which represents quite a threat to the city.
 He stated that some months ago several individuals, ultra-anarchists of Italian nationality, broke away from the two anarchist tendencies extant in the capital viz, the La Protesta school, and Los Antorchistas.
 These individuals had continually been agitating for an ongoing action based on bombings.
 It seems that police have few details concerning these dangerous individuals whom, we can only suppose, they are searching for."

 And indeed the police were searching for them.
 Or rather, searching for him.
 Consul Capanni was insistent that only one person could have been capable of the consulate bombing, namely, Severino Di Giovanni.
 When a police team arrived to search the house in San Nicolás street, the landlord informed them that the anarchist's family had moved out some two months previously.
 He hinted that their current address might be known to one Marcos Busliec resident at 950 Oran Street.
-Busliec claimed to know nothing but he seems, by the following day, to have the three names held the front pages of the anarchist press in Argentina.
-Years later, Buenaventura Durruti was to become one of the most legendary of the commanders of the libertarian troops in the Spanish civil war.
-And the war was to lead to his death as it had to that of Francisco Ascaso before him.
+Busliec claimed to know nothing but he seems, by the following day, to have decided to talk (or perhaps they had decided for him) ... and he stated that Severino Di Giovanni was living at 250 Homero Street, appartment 1.
+That residence was promptly searched.
+By now Teresina was quite used to everything being turned upside down.
+Questioned as to the whereabouts of her husband, she answered that he had not been at home since May 22.
+In the course of its search, the police team discovered no fewer than 5,000 "anarchist and antifascist" books.